moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 ---
-title: How to Add RainbowKit to a Tanssi EVM Appchain Learn how to integrate RainbowKit with an EVM-compatible appchain deployed through Tanssi, making adding a great wallet experience to your dApp easy.
+title: How to Add RainbowKit to a Tanssi EVM Appchain
+description: Learn how to integrate RainbowKit with an EVM-compatible appchain deployed through Tanssi, making adding a great wallet experience to your dApp easy.
 ---

 # Integrate RainbowKit with a Tanssi Appchain